scriptituk/xfade-easing/README.md

 Pre-generated [expressions](expr) can be copied verbatim but a CLI [expression generator](#expression-generator-cli-script) is provided which can also produce test videos and joined-up visual media sequences.

 This solution for eased transitions and GL Transitions requires no compilation or installation, just ffmpeg.
-However processing is distinctly slower than alternative solutions, especially for complex effects – see [Performance](#performance).
+However processing is markedly slower than alternative solutions, especially for complex effects – see [Performance](#performance).

 ## Example